jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-Limit-Does-Not-Exist-2.md

 subtitle: Going beyond the native 64bit math in q/kdb+
 tags: [kdb+, q, math]
 ---
-Native math in q/kdb+ is limited by the maximum size of the resultant number's datatype.
-The largest datatype in q/kdb+ is a "long" which is takes 8 bytes of data.
-In different languages this datatype might be refered to as "bigint","int64" or "long long", all referring to the same 8 byte numerical datatype.
-The limit on native numerical calculations q/kdb+ is only 8 bytes of data, that feels a bit tight.
-Given that numbers in q/kdb+ are signed (positive/negative), that means the largest number you can acurately calculate is 9,223,372,036,854,775,806.

-_Pathetic._

-To top it off, Python has a library "BigNumber" that supports numbers with any values and many operations with them.
-To admit that a bunch of snake-charmers could out perform our far superior language? *shudders*
-I will not stand idly by while python runs laps around us.

 If we are the same type of weird you have probably thought to yourself:
 "What is the maximum object size that can be encrypted with the sha-256 hashing algorithm?" and quickly ran to google for the answer.
 If you're not that weird, then I'll save you the trip to google and just tell you.
 It's 2<sup>63</sup>-1 bytes.